Skip to main content

 Logisticians manage the transport of materials and goods.
 They ensure that parts arrive at the right time, that products get to stores and that costs are controlled along the way.

-The average annual salary for logicians was $79,400 in May 2024, the BLS reports.
-The bureau forecasts 10-year job growth of 18%.
+The median annual salary for logisticians was $80,880 in May 2024, the BLS reports.
+The bureau forecasts 10-year job growth of 17% between 2024 and 2034.

 Purchasing Manager

-The average annual salary of purchasing managers was $136,380 in 2024, according to the BLS.
-The bureau expects job openings to increase by 4% over the coming decade.
+The median annual salary of purchasing managers was $139,510 in 2024, according to the BLS.
+The bureau expects job openings to increase by 3% between 2024 and 2034.

 Explore a Career in Supply Chain Management

-With increasing concerns about environmental and social impacts of business, supply chain management offers practical ways to create a more sustainable future.
-A degree program such as the Bachelor of Science in Business Administration (BSBA) in Supply Chain Management at Appalachian State University can prepare students to become professionals in the field.
+With increasing concerns about the environmental and social impacts of business, supply chain management offers practical ways to create a more sustainable future.
+A degree program such as the Online Bachelor of Science in Business Administration (BSBA) in Supply Chain Management at Appalachian State University can prepare students to become professionals in the field.

 The program covers all aspects of supply chains — procurement, sourcing, logistics, manufacturing, distribution and quality management — while allowing students to interact with experts and earn certifications.
-Learn more about how such a program can lead to a career in sustainable supply chain management.

 Sources: